FAQ (Frequently Asked Questions)

 Sorry, we do not ship outside of North America.

-How should I store leftover seed?
+How should I store leftover seed and how long will it last?

 Leftover seed should be stored in a closed container in a cool location.
 The seeds need to stay dry and cool, so should be kept away from humidity, sunlight, registers, and areas where temperatures fluctuate.
 Keep from freezing.